Compare

 What's the core difference between USourceControl and Anchorpoint?

-Anchorpoint is a desktop client over Git LFS.
-USourceControl is an end-to-end source control service — client, server, storage, and delivery — built from scratch for game projects, without Git underneath.
+Anchorpoint is a desktop client over Git and Git LFS, and you supply and secure your own storage.
+USourceControl is an end-to-end cloud source control service: client, server, private storage, and delivery, all included and built from scratch for game projects, without Git underneath.

 Does USourceControl work with my existing GitHub repo?